usnistgov/xslt-blender/README.md

 ## Installation

 The repository presents a set of web browser-based demonstrations, as embedded in (delivered by) a plain web site, with no back end or dynamic capability.
+They can be installed to run locally.
+Such an installation is also a [testbed for development](#serving-a-testbed-site) (below) inasmuch as the site administrator can easily modify, extend, add and replace applications or parts of applications.

+When serving your derived XSLT Blender framework, take care to provide its exterior ("dress") with new design that distinguishes it as your work, especially removing all NIST- or distributor-related branding or indicators including (but not limited to) logos, headers and footers, font settings, theme colors and page links, replacing them with your own.
+License notices should retain acknowledgements of upstream contributors: you should not appropriate or "borrow" their (our) design, so changes to site-level CSS and hosting pages will be necessary for you to publish a clone in good faith, while proper credits are always acceptable.
+As the goal of XSLT Blender is to provide a platform for application development, such refurbishment can be considered a first step in local customization and extension.
+Congratulations and welcome.

 ### Serving from localhost